Joc Pederson Player Props: Giants vs. Dodgers

 Joc Pederson At The Plate

-- Pederson has four doubles, a triple, seven home runs and 18 walks while batting .271.
+- Pederson is batting .268 with four doubles, a triple, seven home runs and 19 walks.

-- In 17.6% of his games this year, he has hit a long ball, and 5.5% of his trips to the dish.
+- In 17.1% of his games this season, he has gone deep, and 5.2% of his trips to the plate.

-- Pederson has an RBI in 15 of 34 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 16 games this season (45.7%), Pederson has picked up an RBI, and in seven of those games (20.0%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 14 games this season (41.2%), including multiple runs in four games.
+- He has scored in 15 of 35 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.